-Course work in the Bachelor of Arts in Earth and Environmental Sciences, Earth Sciences Concentration program combines lecture, lab, and field experiences with geology and the broader earth sciences, which include subjects such as water, soils, and atmosphere.
-Students pursuing the B.A. have wide latitude in their choice of coursework that allows them to supplement required courses with a broad sampling of other courses or to earn an additional credential such as a second major, a minor, or a certificate program.
+The courses you will take in Wright State’s Bachelor of Arts in Earth and Environmental Sciences, Earth Sciences Concentration program combine lecture, lab, and field experiences.
+Study geology and the broader earth sciences, with subject matter that includes water, soils, and atmosphere.
+You can supplement required courses with a broad sampling of other courses or to earn an additional credentials such as a second major, a minor, or a certificate program.

-View Bachelor of Arts in Earth and Environmental Sciences, Earth Sciences Concentration program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Arts in Earth and Environmental Sciences, Earth Sciences Concentration program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 What is the difference between concentrations?